--Prague: a magical city, Prague will have no problem casting a spell on you.
-More theatre backdrop than real-world location, the capital of the Czech Republic is just as beautiful in summer as in the middle of winter.
-Begin your exploration at the Old Royal Palace and the surrounding neighbourhood.
-You will also be able to feast your eyes upon the astronomical clock in the Old Town Square, the nerve centre of the city and a picturesque postcard symbolic of Prague’s architectural wealth.
-In the evening, head to Charles Bridge, and don’t hesitate to go off the beaten track in order to visit the city’s Old Jewish Cemetery.
+-Prague: The Czech capital is a magical city, and Prague will have no problem casting a spell on you.
+More theatre backdrop than real-world location, the capital of the Czech Republic is just as beautiful in the summer as in the middle of winter.
+Begin your exploration at the Old Royal Palace and the surrounding neighborhood.
+You will also be able to feast your eyes upon the astronomical clock in the Old Town Square, the nerve center of the city and a picturesque postcard symbolic of Prague’s architectural wealth.
+In the evening, head to Charles Bridge and don’t hesitate to go off the beaten track in order to visit the city’s Old Jewish Cemetery.
 The city is also famous for its nightlife and beer, with Czech beer some of the best in the world and local brew Budweiser Budvar a favorite.
 Nights out are also cheap compared to many other places in Europe so it is a popular destination for bachelor and bachelorette parties.

 -Bohemia is a sublime region that definitely should not be missed during your stay in the Czech Republic.
-Here you will be able to admire myriad locations steeped in history, while visiting the typical local towns and villages.
-Among them, the standouts have to be Karlštejn Castle, the mediaeval city of Český Krumlov, and the very traditional town of Pisek.
+Here you will be able to admire myriad locations steeped in history while visiting the typical local towns and villages.
+Among them, the standouts have to be Karlštejn Castle, the medieval city of Český Krumlov, and the very traditional town of Pisek.

 -In the south of the country, Moravia will offer you the chance to discover another side of the Czech Republic.
 Among the traditional, picturesque villages are Mikulov, Olomouc, and the extraordinarily beautiful town of Telč.

-Instances of pickpocketing are reported particularly frequently in Prague; in tourist areas, restaurants and on the trams and metros (especially on line 22).
+Instances of pickpocketing are reported frequently in Prague, particularly in tourist areas, restaurants and on the trams and metros (especially on line 22).
 It is better to leave your identity documents at the hotel and carry photocopies instead.

 It is also recommended that you research current fares before taking a taxi.